19th January 2021

 First and foremost, you need to consult an insolvency expert for professional advice.
 Insolvency is often seen as the death-knell for business, but this industry is highly regulated and licensed practitioners’ main aim is to prevent insolvencies wherever possible.

 Our experts at Real Business Rescue have vast experience in the farming and agriculture industry.
 We provide tailored advice and guidance, helping you to understand your options and offering the best chance of recovery.

 One option commonly used by our farming clients is asset-based lending – a type of lending that’s perfectly suited to the farming industry.

 Balance sheet assets generally hold considerable value, and can be used as security for borrowing.
 The farming industry by its very nature requires expensive machinery for day-to-day work, which makes a farming business ideal for this type of borrowing.

 The value of these assets can be released as a cash lump sum, helping to relieve cash flow problems or paying off existing debt that’s become too expensive to service.

 Here’s a little more about why this type of lending could be beneficial for you:

 Figures in the government report show that “around a half of farms in the UK fell into the lower income brackets (less than £20,000),” and that, based on Net Farm Income, “almost a third failed to make a profit.”

 With business survival at stake it’s vital to take action fast.
 We offer same-day consultations to quickly gain an understanding of your financial situation.

-Real Business Rescue operates from 37 offices around the UK.
+We have an extensive network of 100 offices offering confidential director support across the UK.
 We’re part of the Begbies Traynor Group, which is the UK’s leading business recovery practice.
 If you think we can help, call our team today for a same-day meeting.